Archive for April, 2008

 In addition Goulet has written a lengthy article which rebuts some recent ideas about the nature of the Contra Christianos: “Hypothèses récentes sur le traité de Porphyre Contre les Chrétiens.” in: Hellénisme et christianisme, Mythes, Imaginaires, Religions, ed.
 M. Narcy and É. Rebillard, 61-109, Villeneuve d’Ascq 2004.

 John also mentions his own work, The Interpretation of the New Testament in Greco-Roman Paganism, which addresses some of the same issues raised in Macarius Magnes.

 Apparently the complete translation of all the fragments of Porphyry by R. Berchman has not received a very favourable response.
-P. W. van der Horst seems to have reviewed it harshly in Vigiliae Christianae 60 (2006): 239-241.
+P. W. van der Horst seems to have reviewed it positively in Vigiliae Christianae 60 (2006): 239-241.
 I must admit that Berchman was hard to read, since it arose from his work as a philosopher.